Synthetify/synthetify-protocol/docs/docs/staking.md

 If everything went smoothly, you can see that:

 - Staked Value increased by the amount you deposited
-- Collaterial Ratio increased
+- Collateral Ratio increased
-- On the right of _Deposit_ button, there is a green tick and an informaton _Successfully deposited_
+- On the right of _Deposit_ button, there is a green tick and an information _Successfully deposited_
 - On the bottom left of the site, you can see a green field _Successfully deposited collateral_ (not shown here)
 - In section _Owned tokens_ amount of SNY tokens decreased by those you deposited.